Because faith in a lie will never lead to the life we crave.

-To that end, we create undiluted content, provide space for unhurried conversations, and throw some damn good parties—where people learn to revel in what the gospel actually is: a lark.
+So we create undiluted resources, hold space for unhurried conversations, and throw some damn good parties—where people celebrate the gospel for what it is: a lark.

 • Because the tattered stories of our lives—and the shipwreck of human history—are the very places Jesus said He could be found.
 To speak of Him, as Scripture shows us, is never to speak of Him in isolation.
 It’s to speak of the Father and Spirit who are one with Him—and of all humanity.
 For in Him is “life” itself, our very existence, “the one in whom we live and move and have our being” (John 10; 14; Acts 17).